toyakon/bookmarker/README.md

 Do you want to erase the mark?
 In such a case, press "d" and then the mark you want to delete to complete the deletion.

-## caution

-Marks can only be used within the same origin.